Kyle B. Kallander, Commissioner

 • Has had women’s basketball, men’s soccer, softball, baseball, women’s soccer, volleyball and women’s lacrosse televised for the first time;

-• Has had a softball team reach the Regional Championship game twice (Winthrop and Radford);
+• Has had a softball team reach the Regional Championship game twice;

-• Has had a women's golf team advance to the NCAA Championship twice in four years (Coastal Carolina in 2011, Campbell in 2014);
+• Has had a women’s golf team advance to the NCAA Championship three times in five years;

 • Had a League-record 42 student-athletes earn All-America distinction in 2011-12;